pjmcar23/latin102profile/translation1.md

 Identify the form abesset, and explain why it is this tense and mood.
 - imperfect subjunctive active 3rd sg.
-- It is imperfect because it is repeated multiple times but has never been completed.
+- It is imperfect because Hercules was away at the same time that Eurytion attacked.
 It is subjunctive because it is based more on circumstance rather than time. ❌

 Identify the form uenisset, and explain why it is this tense and mood.
 - pluperfect subjunctive active 3rd sg.
-- It is pluperfect because it is an action that occured prior to an action in the past.
+- It is pluperfect because it is an action that occured prior to the action of the independent clause.
 It is subjunctive because it is based more on circumstance than time. ❌

 Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 - perfect indicative passive 3rd sg.